 +51 084 204149

-Mary Kennedy Leavens, Laura Bennett, Anne Marie Toccket, Ladd Leavens, Vicki Weeks, Tom Weeks, Kristin Clark, Laura Chesnut, Kramer Gillin, Jessica Younker
+Mary Kennedy Leavens, Anne Marie Toccket, Ladd Leavens, Vicki Weeks, Tom Weeks, Kristin Clark, Laura Chesnut, Kramer Gillin, Jessica Younker

-Awamaki collaborates with rural Andean communities to create economic opportunities and improve social well-being.
+Awamaki collaborates with the greater Ollantaytambo community to create economic opportunities and improve social well-being.